Oil Cleansing Method – Say No to Chemicals!

 For this skin type, we’ll be using a higher amount of castor oil than in the other skin type blends.
 Keep in mind that it’s the castor oil that will draw out the dirt and hardened oil that’s clogging your pores.
 Castor oil will penetrate deep down into your pores while effectively cleansing them from all impurities.

 The ratio for oily skin will be 3:7, meaning we’ll use 30% castor oil and 70% other oils.
-The oils that should be used for oily acne prone skin are high-linoleic oils such as safflower oil, hemp seed oil, rosehip seed oil, or grapeseed oil.
+The oils that should be used for oily acne-prone skin are high-linoleic oils such as safflower oil, hemp seed oil, rosehip seed oil, or grapeseed oil.
 Research shows that acne sufferers have low levels of linoleic acid in their skin surface lipids, suggesting that high linoleic oils are excellent options for those with acne.

 Somewhere “In-Between” Blends:

 It’s important to note that each person may respond differently to the various kinds of oils we discussed.
-Like anything else, everyone’s body is different and you will have to find out with ratios and blends will be best for you.
+Like anything else, everyone’s body is different and you will have to find out which ratios and blends will be best for you.
 That being said, it’s wise to start with a bit less castor oil than you think you’d need for your skin type to be on the safe side as it will dry out your skin if you use too much.

-Also, in regards to castor oil, there has been much debate about it’s use due to its unsustainable growing and manufacturing practices.
+Also, in regards to castor oil, there has been much debate about its use due to its unsustainable growing and manufacturing practices.
 So, if you’d prefer to not use castor oil, it’s said that hazelnut oil will do a fine job as well.

-Furthermore, though some people have used olive oil or coconut oil without any problems, those two oils in particular have caused been problematic for others.
+Furthermore, though some people have used olive oil or coconut oil without any problems, those two oils, in particular, have caused been problematic for others.
 But again, there are also many people who have used coconut and olive oil without any problems.
 So, if you try either of those two oils, use them if they work well and use alternatives if they don’t.

 For those of you with incredibly sensitive skin, you may find that any amount of castor oil is too much for your skin type, in which case you wouldn’t need to use any castor oil at all.
 Actually, many people use the oil-cleansing method without castor oil and it still works wonders.
 Again, the key here is to do a bit of trial and error, erring on the side of too little castor oil rather than not enough.